savonet/book/streaming.md

 where `xxx` is the identifier of the source (which can be changed by passing an argument labeled `id` when creating the source).
-You can also determine whether a source has been waken up, by using the method `is_up` which is present for any source `s`: calling `s.is_up()` will return a boolean indicating whether the source `s` is up or not.
+You can also determine whether a source has been woken up, by using the method `is_up` which is present for any source `s`: calling `s.is_up()` will return a boolean indicating whether the source `s` is up or not.
 For instance,